Sagui/Github-Automation/README.md

 - Clone the repo
 - Install dependencies with `yarn install` / `npm install`
-- Set environment variables in your system OR create `.env` in the project root and update with [BrowserStack Username and Access Key](https://www.browserstack.com/accounts/settings) also update .gitignore file adding .env
+- Set environment variables in your system OR create `.env` in the project root and update with [BrowserStack Username and Access Key](https://www.browserstack.com/accounts/settings)

 Like this: